nozhdelov/ViewComponent/docs.md

 ## **Api Reference**

 Methods
+- ###init
-- init - used for initialization of the component.
+     Used for initialization of the component.
 The init method is called automaticly on component creation.
 It receives a *config* object that is either passed in the constructor with the JS syntax or captured from the DOM attributes when using the HTML syntax;

 `